czechmatediary.com

 • C. To make “drobenka” : Mix some sugar, flour and butter till crumbly and sprinkle it over the cake just before you put it in the oven

-PS: If you like your fruit to be “melted” through the bread when done do not coat it in flour (I personally like it better that way).
-Also, adding yogurt into the dough is not the traditional way to make bublanina but I like it because the bread has.
+PS: If you like your fruit to be “melted” through the bread when done, do not coat it in flour (I personally like it better that way).

 If you liked this post buy me a coffee!
 (Suggested:$3 a latte $8 for a pound) Thanks!